 Parent participation is emphasized by IDEA.
 Parents are included as decision-making members of the team that develops their child's educational program.
 Annual meetings are required and additional meetings are encouraged when there are questions or concerns.
 An entire section of the law is devoted to procedural safeguards that identify parents' rights to participate in and to be informed about educational decisions.
 IDEA also grants parents the right to question the team's educational decisions with a formal hearing process.
-Procedural safeguards for Ohio parents are published in "Whose IDEA Is This?"
+Procedural safeguards for Ohio parents are published in "A Guide to Parent Rights in Special Education."
+This document can be found by visiting: